acquia/blt/readme/extending-blt.md

 You should execute `blt setup:git-hooks` after modifying these values in order for changes to take effect.

+#### git:commit-msg

+By default, BLT will execute the `git:commit-msg` command when new git commits are made.
+This command validates that the commit message matches the regular expression defined in `git.commit-msg.pattern`.
+You may [override the default configuration](#modifying-blt-configuration).

 ### tests:*

 #### tests:behat